acloudstack/aws-saa/aws-security/aws-security.md

 5. Incident Response:
 6. Compliance:

+1. How AI is driving the decision making
+2. AWS Security Landscape
+3. What we have covered so far
+4. How Macie solves the problem

 Amazon Macie:
 Fully managed data security and data privacy service Automatically discover, classify, and protect sensitive data in Amazon S3 buckets